mo-tem/Python-Rock-Paper-Scissors-AI/README.md

-# Carleton AI Society Project
+# Rock-Paper-Scissors-Project

-### Project:
+###Summary:
-Making an artificial intelligence that wins at Rock, Paper, Scissors.
+The Carleton AI Society Team developed this Rock Paper Scissors AI in 2019.

 ### Language: